msantos/inert/README.md

 ## Connecting to a port

-This (slightly terrifying) example uses procket and the BSD socket interface to connect to SSH on localhost and read the version header.
+This (slightly terrifying) example uses the BSD socket interface in procket to connect to SSH on localhost and read the version header.
 It is the equivalent of:

     {ok, Socket} = gen_tcp:connect("localhost", 22, [binary, {active,false}]),